usnistgov/li-ion-batteries/README.md

 * Download all the files from GitHub.
 * Make sure the `csv` and `rdata` directories exist
-* Make sure the files in the `csv`directory is present
+* Make sure the files in the `csv`directory are present
 * Delete all files from the `rdata` directory.
 Note that the directory itself must still be present for the scripts to run.
 * make sure there is no `_main.md` file in the base directory